parsingphase/batbox/README.md

                    MYOBRA_20180626_215501.wav
                    ...
                    Session 20180626_214348.kml
+### Configuration

+The only configuration required is in [`settings_local.sample.py`](settings_local.sample.py), which is documented internally.
+Copy this to `settings_local.py` and edit as required.

 ### Running the code

-The code is not yet configured for production deployment.
+The code is not yet built for production deployment.
 You can test it on a local computer using [Docker](https://docker.com).
 Once that's installed you can run

     ./run-docker.sh